-- For the purpose of this policy, "sibling" is defined as any brother or sister related by blood or marriage and any fostered or adopted siblings. - Where oversubscribed, the school will give priority to children whose siblings are currently at the school and at the time of admission expected to continue at the school the following year. - For the purpose of this policy, "children of staff" refers to any children of staff who have been employed by the school for two or more years at the time at which the application was made, and where the member of staff has been recruited to fill a vacant post where there is a demonstrable skill shortage.
+- For the purpose of this policy, "sibling" is defined as any brother or sister related by blood or marriage and any fostered or adopted siblings who are living together as part of one household at the same address. - Where oversubscribed, the school will give priority to children whose siblings are currently at the school and at the time of admission expected to continue at the school the following year. - For the purpose of this policy, "children of staff" refers to any children of staff who have been employed by the school for two or more years at the time at which the application was made, and where the member of staff has been recruited to fill a vacant post where there is a demonstrable skill shortage.
+This does not include staff who are recruited to fulfil seasonal responsibilities (such as Examination Invigilators).